 Everything surrounding the holidays becomes a little more magical again once you have kids of your own, doesn’t it?
-Moments like marveling at the holiday lights, decorating the tree together, watching holiday movies favorites through their eyes, and seeing pure joy on their face after opening a gift from the top of their list are part of it all.
+Moments like marveling at the holiday lights, decorating the tree together, watching holiday movies through their eyes, and seeing pure joy on their face while opening the most desired gift on their list are memories you’ll never forget.

 1. Donate Thoughtful Selections to a Local Food Pantry

-Rather than cleaning out your unused pantry items for donations, think about what your own kids and family like to eat, and buy extras on your next shopping trip to gift families in need what they would really enjoy.
-Or visit the organization’s website to see if they have a wish list you can shop and ship directly to their facility.
+Rather than cleaning out your unused pantry items for donations, think about what your own kids and family like to eat, and buy extras on your next shopping trip to gift families in need something they’ll really enjoy.
+You could also visit the organization’s website to see if they have a wish list you can shop and have shipped directly to their facility.

 2. Write a Couple Heartfelt Holiday Notes

-Greeting card companies are now automating everything from addressing your envelopes to fully mailing out holiday cards to your entire list.
-I’m all for outsourcing to make our lives easier, but some family, friends, and even strangers could probably use a warm holiday note this year.
-In addition to friends and family, consider writing a handwritten note to your child’s teacher, an older homebound neighbor or nursing home residents, troops overseas—we could go on.
+Greeting card companies have begun automating everything, from addressing your envelopes to mailing out holiday cards to your entire list for you.
+We’re all for outsourcing to make our lives easier, but some family, friends, and even strangers could probably use a warmer, more personalized holiday note this year.
+In addition to friends and family, consider writing a handwritten note to your child’s teacher, nursing home residents or an older homebound neighbor, troops overseas… we could go on.
 But receiving just one heartfelt note can really brighten someone’s day.

 3. Make a Commitment to Shop Small and BIPOC-Owned Businesses

-We know businesses are struggling, and this holiday season may be a make-or-break moment for some of your local favorites.
-We all love Amazon for its ease and convenience, but shopping early and small, including BIPOC-owned businesses can have an immediate impact—and delight a gift recipient with something unique!
+The holiday season can often be a make-or-break time of year for some of your favorite local or small businesses.
+So while we all love Amazon for its ease and convenience, shopping early and small (and not neglecting BIPOC-owned businesses) can have an immediate impact—and delight a gift recipient with something unique!

 4. Let Your Kids Decorate Their Own Tree

-Another thank you to Target for always having cute and affordable Christmas trees in their Wondershop or dollar spot.
+Another thank you to Target for always having cute and affordable artificial Christmas trees in their Wondershop.
 For me, watching my kids decorate their own trees for their bedrooms makes me feel better about my own urge to rearrange their ornament placement on our living room tree after they go to bed.

 5. Try Some Sustainable Gift-Wrapping

-If your family celebrates Santa, have your child choose a toy they no longer play with and leave a note for Santa to take it with him to pass onto another child.
-If your family has an Elf on the Shelf, it could also be a good excuse to donate more than one toy if your kid asks the elf to carry more than one donated toy off to Santa.
+If your family celebrates Santa, have your child choose a toy they no longer play with and leave a note for Santa to take it with him to pass on to another child.
+If your family has an Elf on the Shelf, it could also be a good excuse to donate multiple toys if your kid asks the Elf to carry more than one donated toy off to Santa.